TireaDev/ShadowEngine-Java/README.md

     // draw circle on mouse position
-    // filled circle is drawn when right mouse button is held down if (mouseDown(0))
+    // filled circle is drawn when left mouse button is held down if (mouseDown(0))
       fillCircle(getMousePos(), 4, BLACK);
     else